 - Depending on your professional history, you may qualify to apply by Universal Recognition or Credential.

-- If you do not qualify for either of these pathways to licensure, use the standard application, Psychologist Application for Exam and/or Licensure.
+- If you do not qualify to apply by Universal Recognition or Credential, use the standard application, Psychologist Application for Exam and/or Licensure.

-- For each application PDF, the first page lists the documentation and verifications (application materials) needed for the Board to determine if you are qualified to be licensed in Arizona via the application pathway you chose to submit.
+- For each application, the first page of the online application lists the documentation and verifications (application materials) needed for the Board to determine if you are qualified to be licensed in Arizona via the application pathway you choose to submit.
 Please use these instructions as a checklist, and read them carefully for comprehension.
 The instructions may also be found on the Board's website on the Instructions for Psychologist Online Applications page.

-- In each application, there are additional instructions for various sections.
-To avoid delays and having to re-submit pages, READ THE INSTRUCTIONS before filling out the section.
+- In each application, there are additional instructions at the beginning of various sections.
+To avoid delays and having to correct errors, READ THE INSTRUCTIONS before filling out the section.
+Read for comprehension.
 Do not assume.
 Do not just scan the material.
 Scanning materials may have gotten you through school, but when it comes to licensure, it just causes unnecessary delays, and extra work for both you and Board staff.